iAmSyntax/ROOM-APP/README.md

 3. **Build and run the application on an emulator or physical device.**

-## Project Structure 🏗

-- **app:** 📁 Contains the main source code for the Android application.
-  - **src/main:** 📂 Houses the core components of the app, including activities, fragments, and the Room Database setup.
-  - **src/androidTest:** 🧪 Includes test cases for the Android-specific components.
-  - **src/test:** 🧪 Encompasses unit tests for non-Android-specific code.

 ## Dependencies 📦

 The project relies on the following key dependencies: